Cusped spaces for hierarchically hyperbolic groups, and applications to Dehn filling quotients: Introduction

 We expect our cusped spaces to serve as a general-purpose tool in the future.
-For instance, it might be possible to use them to prove the Farrell-Jones Conjecture for a large class of relative HHGs combining techniques from \cite{Durham_minsky_sisto_stablebic} and \cite{relative_FJC}.
+For instance, it might be possible to use them to prove the Farrell-Jones Conjecture for a large class of relative HHGs, combining techniques from \cite{relative_FJC} and \cite{durham2025asymptoticallycat0metricszstructures} (which in turn relies on the criterion from \cite{FJC_MCG}).
 In this paper we focus on applications to the study of ``Dehn filling like" quotients, of the type considered in \cite{dfdt, BHMS,short_HHG:II}.
 In particular, we prove the following, where $S_n$ denotes the $n$-punctured sphere and $B_n$ is the braid group on $n$ strands.

 \begin{thmintro} \begin{enumerate} \item Let $n\geq 5$ be an integer.
 Then there exists a non-elementary hyperbolic quotient $Q$ of $B_4$ such that any homomorphism $\phi\colon B_n\to Q$ has virtually cyclic image. \item Let $n\geq 6$ be an integer.
 Then there exists a non-elementary hyperbolic quotient $Q$ of $\MCG(S_5)$ such that any homomorphism $\phi\colon\MCG(S_n)\to Q$ has finite image. \end{enumerate} \end{thmintro}